 Initiation

 The initiation phase consists of the following activities.
-Except for the first (identifying the need) most of the other activities can be carried on in parallel, e.g., recruitment of a Project Team should be an ongoing task commencing at the latest after determination if an existing specification can be extended.
+Except for the first (identifying the need) most of the other activities can be carried on in parallel; for example, recruitment of a Project Team should be an ongoing task commencing at the latest after determination if an existing specification can be extended.

 Identify a need that can be filled by a data product – this will normally be the result of external circumstances such as definition of a service portfolio, application-driven demand for new kinds of information, new legal requirements for shipping, IMO decisions, etc.

-Define the scope of overall product – the subject area, the kind of information it is expected to contain, and equally importantly, what information it will not contain.
+Define the scope of the product – the subject area, the kind of information it is expected to contain; and equally important, what information it will not contain.

 Determine if existing Product Specifications can be extended.
 If so, such an extension will probably consume less time and effort than developing a new Product Specification.

-Determine sub-areas within the product, i.e., the scopes within the Product Specification, or a new scope for an existing Product Specification
+Determine sub-areas within the product; that is, the scopes within the Product Specification, or a new scope for an existing Product Specification.

 Define constraints – domain, application, platform, etc.